Metric Products with ISO Specification

 Studs & Threaded Rod by ISO Specification - Studs and threaded rods are fasteners that are designed primarily to be used in tension.
 They differ from bolts and screws in that they do not have heads (but can be used for similar purposes), and they differ from each other mainly by their length.
 They can be fully threaded, or just have threads at each end.

-Washers by ISO Specification - Washers fit under the head of a fastener in order to increase the hold of the fastener or to increase the bearing surface.
+Washers by ISO Specification - Washers are usually manufactured from thin plate (disk-shaped or square) with a hole to fit under the head of a fastener in order to distribute the load and increase the hold of the fastener by increasing the bearing surface.

 Pipe & Tube Fittings by ISO Specification - In general, the difference between tubes and pipes is in how they are specified.
 Tubes are generally specified by their outside diameter, and pipes are usually specified by their inside diameter.
 Fittings are the connectors (Elbows, Crosses, Tees, etc.), that are used to join segments together or to interface with them.